PushkarevAR/note-board/README.md

 # Note Board

-Note Board is note-taking service.
+Note board is simple note-taking service, that allows you to create notes extremely fast even without any registration.
+And you also can sync your notes by using personal account.

 ## Features